CLAT Exam > CLAT Questions > Directions: Read the following passage and an... Start Learning for Free

 Directions: Read the following passage and answer the question.President Fakhruddin Ali Ahmed summoned his secretary, K. Balachandran, at around 11:15 p.m. on 25 June 1975.
 Ten minutes later, Balachandran met the pyjama-clad president in the private sitting room of his official residence at Rashtrapati Bhavan.
 The president handed his secretary a one-page letter from Indira Gandhi marked Top Secret.
 Referring to the prime ministers discussion with the president earlier that day, the letter said she was in receipt of information that internal disturbances posed an imminent threat to Indias internal security.
 It requested a proclamation of Emergency under Article 352 (1) if the president was satisfied on this score.
 She would have preferred to have first consulted the cabinet, but there was no time to lose.
 Therefore, she was invoking a departure from the Transaction of Business Rules in exercise of her powers under Rule 12 thereof.
 The president asked for his aides opinion on the letter, which did not have the proposed proclamation attached.
 Balachandran said that such a proclamation was constitutionally impermissible on more than one ground.
 At this, the president said that he wanted to consult the Indian Constitution.
 Balachandran retreated to his office to locate a copy.
 Meanwhile, the deputy secretary in the presidents secretariat showed up.
 The two officials launched into a discussion about the constitutionality of the prime ministers proposal before they returned to President Ahmed with a copy of the Constitution.
 Balachandran explained that the presidents personal satisfaction that internal disturbances posed a threat to internal security was constitutionally irrelevant.
 What the Constitution required was the advice of the council of ministers.
 Balachandran withdrew when the president said he wanted to speak to the prime minister.
 When he re-entered the room 10 minutes later, President Ahmed informed him that R. K. Dhawan had come over with a draft Emergency proclamation, which he had signed.
 Then the president swallowed a tranquilizer and went to bed.This late-night concern for constitutional propriety is revealing.
 What we see unfolding in the hunt for a copy of the Constitution, the leafing through of its pages to make sure that the draft proclamation met the letter of the law, is the meticulous process of the paradoxical suspension of the law by law.
 The substance of the discussion concerns the legality of the procedures to follow in issuing the Emergency proclamation.
 The political will behind the act goes unmentioned.
 This is because Article 352 (1) of the Constitution itself had left the judgement of the necessity for the Emergency proclamation outside the law.
 The doctrine of necessity regards the judgement of crisis conditions as something that the law itself cannot handle; it is a lacuna in the juridical order that the executive is obligated to remedy.[Extracted with edits and revisions from Emergency Chronicles: Indira Gandhi and Democracys Turning Point by Gyan Prakash, available now through Penguin Random House India.]Q.In the context of the passage, what is the meaning of the word propriety?

 Directions: Read the following passage and answer the question.President Fakhruddin Ali Ahmed summoned his secretary, K. Balachandran, at around 11:15 p.m. on 25 June 1975.
 Ten minutes later, Balachandran met the pyjama-clad president in the private sitting room of his official residence at Rashtrapati Bhavan.
 The president handed his secretary a one-page letter from Indira Gandhi marked 'Top Secret'.
 Referring to the prime minister's discussion with the president earlier that day, the letter said she was in receipt of information that internal disturbances posed an imminent threat to India's internal security.
 It requested a proclamation of Emergency under Article 352 (1) if the president was satisfied on this score.
 She would have preferred to have first consulted the cabinet, but there was no time to lose.
 Therefore, she was invoking a departure from the Transaction of Business Rules in exercise of her powers under Rule 12 thereof.
 The president asked for his aide's opinion on the letter, which did not have the proposed proclamation attached.
 Balachandran said that such a proclamation was constitutionally impermissible on more than one ground.
 At this, the president said that he wanted to consult the Indian Constitution.
 Balachandran retreated to his office to locate a copy.
 Meanwhile, the deputy secretary in the president's secretariat showed up.
 The two officials launched into a discussion about the constitutionality of the prime minister's proposal before they returned to President Ahmed with a copy of the Constitution.
 Balachandran explained that the president's personal satisfaction that internal disturbances posed a threat to internal security was constitutionally irrelevant.
 What the Constitution required was the advice of the council of ministers.
 Balachandran withdrew when the president said he wanted to speak to the prime minister.
 When he re-entered the room 10 minutes later, President Ahmed informed him that R. K. Dhawan had come over with a draft Emergency proclamation, which he had signed.
 Then the president swallowed a tranquilizer and went to bed.This late-night concern for constitutional propriety is revealing.
 What we see unfolding in the hunt for a copy of the Constitution, the leafing through of its pages to make sure that the draft proclamation met the letter of the law, is the meticulous process of the paradoxical suspension of the law by law.
 The substance of the discussion concerns the legality of the procedures to follow in issuing the Emergency proclamation.
 The political will behind the act goes unmentioned.
 This is because Article 352 (1) of the Constitution itself had left the judgement of the necessity for the Emergency proclamation outside the law.
 The doctrine of necessity regards the judgement of crisis conditions as something that the law itself cannot handle; it is a lacuna in the juridical order that the executive is obligated to remedy.Q.
-What can be inferred from the passage about the request for the Emergency proclamation?
+According to the passage, why did Balachandran advise the President that Gandhi's request for a proclamation of Emergency was impermissible?

 Top Courses for CLAT